PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/basic_syntax.rst

 .. important:: This feature is called `RAII <https://en.cppreference.com/w/cpp/language/raii>`__ for *Resource Acquisition Is Initialization*, but one important point is that the resource is released automatically when the associated object is destructed.

-Examples will be given in :ref:`sec_pointers` for managing automatically memory allocation.
+Examples will be given in :ref:`stl/memory:pointers` for managing automatically memory allocation.